ratwolfzero/Weierstrass/Fractal/README.md

 ---

+⚠️ Note on Differentiability in 2D

+The 2D version inherits the spirit of fractal complexity, though its strict nowhere-differentiability—unlike in 1D—is not guaranteed and remains structurally limited by its separable form.

 ## ⚠️ Note on Parameter Constraint $a b \geq 1$

 In the classic 1D Weierstrass function, the condition $a b \geq 1$ with b restricted to odd integers ensures strong fractal behavior—sharp, jagged irregularities at all scales.